 - It helped to identify areas where I needed to do more work.
 It also helped to really think about how questions are worded and also to logically approach a situation.
 It also made me review my course work really thoroughly - loved the BreastEd BE01-10 courses.
 I also found it useful to have the forum to get more information or be pointed to information sources.
 Great moderators!

 - Two things: the wording of the questions was similar enough to the real test so that I felt I knew what types of questions would be asked.
-Second, and most important, was the explanations.
+Second, and most importantly, were the explanations.
 It would have been practically useless to not have good explanations of what I was doing wrong or why my thought process didn't bring me to the right answer.

-- Thorough explanations of all correct and incorrect answers and direction where to go for more information.
+- Thorough explanations of all correct and incorrect answers and directions where to go for more information.
 Also comments about exam techniques, and general practice looking at photos.

 - I found the questions helpful as it required reasoning.
 I found the dialogue through the forum very helpful indeed as it helped me to think about the particular issues from a different perspective.